 Because of the Gullah’s rich cultural heritage of hard work and commitment to community, they flourished in such isolation.
 The soil was rich for farming, the seas and marshes teamed with fish and shellfish and wild-fruit trees abounded.

 In her book, “Cooking the Gullah Way Morning Noon and Night,” Sallie Ann Robinson describes her parents’ homemade wine.

 She says “it was with southern love and a kind of wild southern feeling.”
 She provides the recipes for several different fruit wines and includes her memories surrounding their making.
 Most of the wines were made from wild grown fruit trees, such blackberries, wild plums and elderberries.

 Her recipes all include the most important factors in good home wine-making.
 There is hard work of picking and preparing the ripest wild-grown fruits.
-A discipline is needed to sterilize and sanitize at every step.
+One must sterilize and sanitize at every step.
 Patience to allow nature to take its course throughout the entire fermentation process is also important.